mariorod98/ObsidianVault/Other files/Interview questions.md

 ### How do you ensure you write quality code?

+### How do you approach debugging an AI algorithm when it's not performing as expected.

 ### What are your plans for the near future?
 And far future?

 ### Why do you like AI programming?